 Add subscription options from the PayWhirl app in bulk

-If you'd like to add your subscription options to multiple products or entire collections at once, you can from the selling plan settings in the PayWhirl app by clicking the Add products button in the top right corner of the selling plan group details page.
+If you'd like to add your subscription options to multiple products or entire collections at once, you can do so from the selling plan settings in the PayWhirl app by clicking the Add products button in the top right corner of the selling plan group details page.

 PayWhirl App > Plans > Edit Selling Plan Group > Add Products